 David Hedison (later one of the stars of the long-running 1960s TV series Voyage to the Bottom of the Sea) plays the unlucky Andre, a scientist who accidentally swaps heads with a buzzing fly.
 Veterans Herbert Marshall and Vincent Price round out the cast.

-Curiously, I find this 1950s B movie more engrossing than David Cronenberg's darker, more complex 1986 remake starring Jeff Goldblum as the scientist and Geena Davis as his love interest.
+Perhaps due to its very unpretentiousness, I find this 1950s B movie more engrossing than David Cronenberg’s darker, more complex 1986 remake starring Jeff Goldblum as the scientist and Geena Davis as his love interest.

 8. Susan Backlinie in ‘Jaws’ (1975)